SplittyDev/cmc/README.md

 - Keep track of your favorite cryptocurrencies right from your desktop
 - Use the blazing fast search function to find a specific cryptocurrency
 - Analyze trends and market development with the built-in growth indicators
+- Convert all data to any of the supported currencies (there are plenty!)
 - No need to refresh, data is updated automagically! <- worst pun

 ## Screenshots